 → For 11 years, Papua New Guinea used RCV, then plurality rule for 27 years but ethnic violence increased.
 They returned to RCV and the violence decreased.
-Ranked Choice Voting weakens tribalism.

 Irish and Australian voters have used it for decades.
 They call it the Alternative Vote or Preferential Vote.
 Some Americans call it Instant Runoff Voting or IRV.
 The endorsements page lists many groups using it.
 It often helps women achieve parity in politics.